SwedbankPay/developer.swedbankpay.com/payments/index.md

 subset of your own webpage.

 The properties of the operation containing the script URL should be similar to the example below.
-The href attribute refers to a script of the contentType application/javascript and the rel description view-payment indicate that the Seamless View scenario will generate a one-phased sales transaction.
+The `href` attribute refers to a script of the `contentType` application/javascript and the `rel` value `view-payment` indicate that the Seamless View scenario will generate a one-phased sales transaction.
 A two-phase credit card payment would during the same scenario generate an authorization transaction, and the `rel` value would in that case be `view-authorization`.